Data integrity checks

 • Delete annotation: Deletes the whole annotation

-Subunits that are missing a connection to the level above.
-E.g. a feature without a connection to a place.
+Subunits without a link to the level above, e.g. a feature with no connection to a place.

 Dates